shapeshed/alpha-60/README.md

 # Alpha 60

-Ansible scripts to build a Linux workstation for the way I like it.
-Comes with tonic and a slice of lime.
+Ansible scripts to build a Linux workstation.

 ## Developing and testing